Skip to main content

 What you'll study

-Capitalising on our different expertise, there are four different types of workshops you can attend, or organisations can purchase:
+Using our range of expertise, there are four workshops you can choose from:

-1. Neuroinclusive Practice (online or in-person at Sunderland City or St Peter’s Campus or a nearby location)
+1. Neuroinclusive Practice (online or in-person at Sunderland campus or a nearby location)

-The workshop offers a neurodivergent-affirming point-of-view in which the experiences of neurodivergent/autistic people are valued and their voices heard.
-The workshop is designed to be inclusive, so everyone can learn and develop.
+The workshop takes a neurodivergent-affirming approach.
+It values the experiences and voices of autistic and neurodivergent people.
+It’s designed to be inclusive, so everyone can learn and develop.

-The workshop provides a neurodivergent-affirming perspective that values the experiences of neurodivergent individuals, ensuring their voices are heard.
-It is designed to be inclusive, allowing everyone to learn and grow.
+The workshop takes a neurodivergent-affirming approach.
+It values the experiences and voices of neurodivergent people.
+It’s designed to be inclusive, so everyone can learn and grow.

-4. Neurodiversity in the Criminal Justice System (in person only at Sunderland City or St Peter’s Campus or a nearby location)
+4. Neurodiversity in the Criminal Justice System (in-person only at Sunderland campus or a nearby location)

 How you'll learn

-Examples from research and/or lived experience are also shared to demonstrate the application of neurodiversity in real-world environments.
-We also share useful resources and potential solutions for applying a positive lens to all working environments.
+We discuss examples from research and/or lived experience.
+This shows the application of neurodiversity in real-world scenarios.
+We also share useful resources and potential solutions to apply a positive lens to all working environments.

 Entry requirements